 Levitin is a strong believer in creating systems at home and at the office, sorting items into labelled drawers, plotting out detailed work and social calendars, and organizing our digital desktops.
 Yet he also preaches the virtues of balancing it all with unstructured time, including periods dedicated to daydreaming, when we are free to think nonlinearly, innovate and problem-solve.

 The biggest challenge facing our disorganized, overrun society, he says, is teaching our children how to deal with the wired world we have bequeathed them.
 “There’s been a dramatic shift in the last 20 years.
 We used to train people to acquire information; so much of school was about cramming your head full of facts and telling you where to find more of them if you ever needed to follow up.
 Now, everybody has instantaneous access to any fact they want,” says the author, “but we haven’t been teaching people how to use those facts creatively and intelligently.
 I think that’s how education needs to change at every level, so that from a young age, children are taught how to be critical thinkers.”

 The dangers of continuing down our current path are more than apparent.
-This week, Baylor University in Texas released the results of a student survey that found that female undergraduates now spend an average of 10 hours a day interacting with their phones, and males eight hours.
+A 2014 student survey out of Baylor University in Texas that found that female undergraduates now spend an average of 10 hours a day interacting with their phones, and males eight hours.
 All the texting, surfing, online banking and listening to music isn’t leaving much space for anything else, the school warned.